qetsiankulu/ios102-capstone-group9/README.md

 * [Required User Feature: Having a custom tailored questions for each room]
 * [Optional User Feature: User can interact with other people in the screen]
 * [Optional User Feature: The Room and the UI should be connected]

+[**Add subscription  Screen**] - Darian Lee
+* [Required User Feature: user can see all possible rooms and search for a room]
+* [Required User Feature: rooms that they are subscribed to are selected]
+* [Required User Feature: user can unselect and select rooms to change subscription]

+[**main feed  Screen**] - Darian Lee
+* [Required User Feature: user can see the rooms they are subscribed to]
+* [Required User Feature: clicking a room leads to "custom room screen]

 ### 3. Navigation